Avoiding The Void

 Once tied together clip the rope into an HMS (or double HMS for more friction) with an Italian hitch (Munter hitch).
 Using this knot you’ll be able to pass the overhand with some manipulation quite easily (once passed back up the knot).

 • Clip the end of the rope to your harness so you can’t inadvertently drop the person you’re trying to rescue!

 • Put a prusik loop on the rope as a back up using a Kleimheist knot.
 Due to the way an Italian hitch locks you’ll need to place this on the dead side of the rope (after it leaves the karabiner).

 So what’s the chance of ever having to use this technique?
-Well any self rescue technique is learnt with the hope you never have to use it, and this is no different, yet there are some situations where it can prove handy.
-One such situations is lowering someone who’s not confident to down climb by themselves (they can’t place gear in this situation due to the knot), a good technique for steep gully descents on alpine or winter routes.
+Well any self-rescue technique is learnt with the hope you never have to use it, and this is no different, yet there are some situations where it can prove handy.
+One such situation is lowering someone who’s not confident to down climb by themselves (they can’t place gear in this situation due to the knot), a good technique for steep gully descents on alpine or winter routes.

 #3 HOW TO CUT A ROPE WITHOUT A KNIFE

-Luckily for Simon when it came to the fateful deed of cutting the rope he had pen knife in the lid of his sack – but what would you do if you didn’t have a knife at hand?
-Many climbers carry a pen knife on their harness for cutting rope (or belay loop) for self rescue, but a lighter alternative is to carry a short length of 2mm perlon cord, which can be clipped in with your prusik loops.
-To cut a rope or a sling, simply rap the cord once around the material you want to cut, then pull it backwards and forwards until it melts through it – which takes about 2 seconds!
-Of course the only problem with this is you can’t spread cheese on your bread with a length of cord!
+Luckily for Simon when it came to the fateful deed of cutting the rope he had a penknife in the lid of his sack, but what would you do if you didn’t have a knife at hand?
+Many climbers carry a penknife on their harness for cutting rope (or belay loop) for self-rescue, but a lighter alternative is to carry a short length of 2mm perlon cord, which can be clipped in with your prusik loops.
+To cut a rope or a sling, simply wrap the cord once around the material you want to cut, then pull it backwards and forwards until it melts through it – which takes about 2 seconds!
+Of course, the only problem with this is you can’t spread cheese on your bread with a length of cord!